mubbie/pattern-seek/README.md

 As the project evolves, I'll add more features, improve the code, tests, and documentation.

+Currently, it only supports plain text files/files that can be encoded in UTF-8.
+Other formats are currently not supported, and feedback on how to support is much welcome.

 ## Features

 - **Pattern-based search**: Find various data types using regex patterns